MichaelMoroz/VRChatGaussianSplatting/README.md

   - VRC Light Volumes on/off
   - light volume intensity
 - Game-mode MSAA is disabled by the renderer.
 Splats should not rely on MSAA for quality or performance.

+### VRC Light Volumes

+The shader can integrate with VRC Light Volumes through the `VRC Light Volumes (global)` toggle and the `Light Volume Intensity` control.

+- When enabled, the splat shader samples VRC Light Volume spherical-harmonic lighting at the splat world position.
+- The sampled lighting is applied to the non-emissive part of the splat color, while values above `1.0` are preserved as emissive.
+- `Light Volume Intensity` scales the contribution of the sampled light volume lighting.
+- This affects shading only.
+It does not change the sorting path or render-order generation.
+- Some splats look better as mostly self-lit imagery, while others benefit from picking up scene lighting, so this is intentionally exposed as a runtime control.

 ### Practical Tips